awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 General purpose \(SSD\) storage can deliver single\-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods of time\.
 Between 100 IOPS \(for volumes of 33\.33 GiB and below\) and 10,000 IOPS \(for volumes of 3,334 GiB and above\), baseline performance increases at the rate of 3 IOPS per GiB of volume size\.
 Burst performance is determined by the instance I/O credit balance\.
 I/O credit balance is explained in more detail below\.

-Some workloads can exhaust the 3000 IOPS burst storage credit balance, so you should plan your strorage capacity to meet the needs of your workloads\.
+Some workloads can exhaust the 3000 IOPS burst storage credit balance, so you should plan your storage capacity to meet the needs of your workloads\.

 ### I/O Credits and Burst Performance<a name="CHAP_Storage.IO.Credits"></a>